 This function is used by the gene set testing functions gometh and gsameth.
 It maps the significant CpG probe names to Entrez Gene IDs, as well as all the CpG sites tested.
 It also calculates the numbers of probes for gene.
+Input CpGs are able to be restricted by genomic features using the genomic.features argument.

-Genes associated with each CpG site are obtained from the annotation package IlluminaHumanMethylation450kanno.i if the array type is "450K".
-For the EPIC array, the annotation package IlluminaHumanMethylationEPICanno.ilm10b4 is used.
+Genes associated with each CpG site are obtained from the annotation package IlluminaHumanMethylation450kanno.ilmn if the array type is "450K".
+For the EPIC array, the annotation package IlluminaHumanMethylationEPICanno.ilm10b4.hg is used.
+For the EPIC v2 array, the annotation package IlluminaHumanMethylationEPICv2anno.20a1.hg38 is used.
 To use a different annotation package, please supply it using the anno argument.